TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/012 Add Page to NavMenu.md

 </div>
 ```

-The `href=..` says which page to open, it should match the sub-URI in your page directive in the CreateUser.razor file.
+The `href=..` in line 19 says which page to open, it should match the sub-URI in your page directive in the CreateUser.razor file.

 ## Cleaning up